sparklabnyc/accra_workshop_2025/README.md

-# Introduction to methods in environmental epidemiology
+# Introduction to advanced methods in environmental epidemiology

 Robbie M. Parks and Cascade Tuholske.
 With thanks to Marianthi-Anna Kioumourtzoglou and Garyfallos Konstantinoudis for previous work together informing this material.